TitanPlayz100/teti/info.md

 Things that I am working on based on other changes
 - ready set go start option
 - arcade mode
+- rotation centres

+- CHANGE GAME CLASS TO BE EXPORTED MODULES
+    - remove all this.game references in replacement with just the class being imported
+    - **no longer shall the shackles of past object oriented java code bound the multiparadigm eutopia which is javascript**

 Zenith mode additions
 - add fatigue: